Seneca-ICTOER/OSL740/docs/B-Assignments/assignment1.md

 ## Post Installation Tasks

-Use `yum` to accomplish the following:
+Use `apt` to accomplish the following:

-- Find and install the Cinnamon desktop environment: `yum install cinnamon`
+- Find and install the Cinnamon desktop environment: `apt install cinnamon`
 - Do the rest of the assignment (including the assignment submission) while running Cinnamon.
 (Hint: Think about default targets.)
 - Update the system
-- Disable SELinux
 - Stop, disable and remove firewalld
 - Install, start and enable iptables-services